Starting point Link to heading

 Cool, we solved those two problems!
 If you looks closely, you’ll notice that we’re still littering our environment variable usage as strings all over the place.
 But in my projects this has been enough.
 This is mainly because of these two things:

-• All our environment variable access is in the main.go file
+- All our environment variable access is in the

-• That same file has list of the environment variables available for the whole program on top of the main.go file (if we stick with the ReadEnv function)
+file - That same file has list of the environment variables available for the whole program on top of the

 Here is the code snippet for reading envvars that I currently carry with me to my projects: